CederGroupHub/sparse-lm/paper/paper.md

 \end{equation}

 where $\mathbf{X}$ is the design matrix, $\mathbf{y}$ is the response vector, and
-$\mathbf{\beta}$ are  the regression coefficients. $\mathbf{g}$ are the groups of covariate indices, $G$ is the set of all such groups being considered, and
+$\mathbf{\beta}$ are the regression coefficients. $\mathbf{g}$ are groups of covariate indices, $G$ is the set of all such groups being considered, and
 $\mathbf{\beta}_{\mathbf{g}}\in\mathbb{R}^{|\mathbf{g}|}$ are the covariate coefficients in group $\mathbf{g}$. $\lambda \in \mathbb{R}_{+}$ and $\alpha\in[0,1]$  are regularization hyperparameters.
-The parameter $\alpha\in[0,1]$ controls the relative weight of the single covariate $\ell_1$ and group regularization terms, i.e. when $\alpha=0$ the Sparse Group Lasso is equivalent to the Group Lasso, and when $\alpha=1$ the Sparse Group Lasso is equivalent to the Lasso.
+The parameter $\alpha\in[0,1]$ controls the relative weight between the single covariate $\ell_1$ regularization and the group regularization term.
+When
+$\alpha=0$, the regression problem reduces to the Group Lasso objective, and when $\alpha=1$, the problem reduces to the Lasso objective.

-The (Sparse) Group Lasso can be directly used to obtain a grouped sparsity pattern, and can be extended to obtain hierarchical sparsity patterns by using the Overlap Group Lasso to introduce overlap between groups [@Hastie:2015].
+The (Sparse) Group Lasso can be directly used to obtain a grouped sparsity pattern.
+Hierarchical sparsity patterns can be obtained by extending the Group Lasso to allow overlapping groups, which is referred to as the Overlap Group Lasso [@Hastie:2015].

-The second method to obtain structured sparsity is by way of linear constraints introduced into the regression objective as is done in mixed integer quadratic programming (MIQP) formulations of the Best Subset Selection [@Bertsimas:2016-a; @Bertsimas:2016-b].
+The second method to obtain structured sparsity is by introducing linear constraints into the regression objective.
+Introducing linear constraints is straight-forward in mixed integer quadratic programming (MIQP) formulations of the Best Subset Selection [@Bertsimas:2016-a; @Bertsimas:2016-b].
 The general MIQP formulation of Best Subset Selection with group and hierarchical structure can be expressed as follows,